ShichengChen/Online-Judge-Code/README.md

 - write every requirement on the paper.
 - make variables with relations have similar names.
 - use small data test my solution
+##How to debug faster
+- use eyes first, then use cout

 ## Small bugs
 - int overflow
 - small array size